 - Do not publicise the issue.

 e-HRM - Human Resources Interview Questions & Answers

 e-HRM interview questions & answers for freshers & experienced candidates in HR department.
 Questions on e-HRM & its nature, implications, advantages, disadvantages etc. Useful for university exams, internship, job & placement interview, PSU exams, lecturers.
 Question bank with sample answers & examples for positions like HR generalist, HR Manager, HR executive, HR specialists etc.

-Industrial Law - Human Resources Interview Questions & Answers
+26 Industrial Law - Human Resources Interview Questions and Answers

 Industrial Law interview questions & answers for freshers & experienced candidates in HR department.
 Questions on Industrial Relations, importance & benefits, unitary perspective, collective bargaining, trade unions etc. Useful for university exams, internship, job & placement interview, PSU exams, lecturers.
 Question bank with sample answers & examples for positions like HR generalist, HR Manager, HR executive, HR specialists etc.